 A leading international hub for critical thought around the legacies of social disenfranchisement, colonialism, neocolonialism and the potential for postcolonial thought to contest marginality and social exclusion.

-Centre for Public History, Heritage and Memory
+Centre for Research in History, Heritage and Memory Studies

 Centre for the Study of Inequality, Culture and Difference